Moist Strawberry Shortcake Recipe

 What is shortcake?

-Shortcake generally refers to a sweet cake or crumbly biscuit in American.
-Shortcakes are layered with strawberries and whipped cream and found world-wide, but generally considered to be originated in North American.
+Shortcake generally refers to a sweet cake or crumbly biscuit in America.
+Shortcakes are layered with strawberries and whipped cream and are found worldwide, but generally considered to have originated in North America.

 What kind of topping do you add to shortcake?